gi-no/blog_mean_stack/article3.en.md

 ```

 #### Editing client-side HTML files
-Add validations (ex: "required") to input fields.
-Also, to refer the validation results, add name(with "name" attribute) to the form and add name(with "name" attribute) and model(with "ng-model" attribute) to each input field.
+Add validations (ex: "required") to the input fields.
+Also, to refer the validation results, add name (with "name" attribute) to the form and add name(with "name" attribute) and model (with "ng-model" attribute) to each input field.
 The validation result is stored as "FORM-NAME.FIELD-NAME.$error", and output the result using ng-messages/ng-message attributes in which only matching elements are shown.
-The whole form validation result is stored as "FORM-NAME.$invalid" and we can disable submit button when invalid.
+The whole form validation result is stored as "FORM-NAME.$invalid", and we can disable the submit button when invalid.

 client/app/questionsCreate/questionsCreate.html